 No Thumbnail Available

-Ajiboye, J.S and Kamiyo, O. (2002) Enhancing Professionalism in Engineering Through Student Work Experience Programme (S.W.E.P.).
-African Regional Conference on Engineering Education and Sub-Regional Workshop on New Engineering Curriculum on Partnership with UNESCO, Held at University of Lagos, Yaba.
+Ajiboye, J.S and Ola, K (2002) Enhancing Professionalism in Engineering Through Student Work Experience Programme (S.W.E.P).
+African Regional Conference on Engineering Education and Sub-Regional Workshop on New Engineering Curriculum in Partnership with UNESCO, held at the University of Lagos, Akoka.